 Buying from a Dealer

 If the vehicle is financed or leased, Colorado dealers will forward paperwork directly to the Douglas County Motor Vehicle Office.
-After we have processed the paperwork, we will send a postcard indicating a title number.
-This postcard is also known as a Title Complete Notice.
+It may take up to 60 days for the paperwork to be processed.
+After we have processed the paperwork, we will send a postcard (Title Complete Notice) indicating a title number.

 The documents the dealer will send to us will include:

-- A manufacturer’s statement of origin (MSO), or title properly assigned.
+- A manufacturer’s statement of origin (MSO), or title properly assigned (aka Pink Slip)

-NOTE: If a truck or motor home was purchased from an out of state dealer, with an empty weight between 4,500 and 10,000 pounds, and does not have an MSO a certified weight slip is required to title the Vehicle in Colorado.
+NOTE: If a truck or motor home was purchased from an out of state dealer, with an empty weight between 4,500 and 10,000 pounds, and the weight is not listed on the title a certified weight slip is required to title the vehicle in Colorado.
+If a trailer is bought from an out of state daeler with an empty weight over 2,000 lbs and the weight is not listed on the title a certified weight slip is required to title the vehicle in Colorado.

 NOTE: If the vehicle was not financed the dealer may forward the original paperwork directly to you.
-In this case, bring the paperwork into one of the motor vehicle offices for processing.
+Please bring all the paperwork into one of the motor vehicle offices for processing.

 Buying from or Selling to an Individual